 Health

-A Nutritionist’s Top 12 High-Protein Meals on a Budget
+A Nutritionist Shares Her Favorite High-Protein Meals on a Budget

 By Edie Horstman

-With that in mind, we’re sharing tips and tricks for adding more protein to your diet (in an efficient and economical way!).
-Time to turn your kitchen into a protein powerhouse.
-No lengthy recipes or hefty grocery bills required.
-Scroll for 12 simple and delicious high-protein meals.
+With that in mind, we’re sharing tips and tricks for adding more protein to your diet (in an efficient and budget-friendly way!).
+Time to turn your kitchen into a protein powerhouse—no lengthy recipes or hefty grocery bills required.
+Scroll for 12 simple and delicious inexpensive high-protein meals.

 Edie Horstman